-The complaint or petition also has to be filed in the correct county, and there may be more than one correct county to choose from.
+The complaint or petition also must be filed in the correct county.
 This is called "venue."
+There may be more than one correct county to choose from.
 The county in which the defendant lives and the county in which the case arose are almost always the correct county.
-There may be others for particular types of cases.
-If there is more than one correct county, you can file the case in the one that is most convenient.
-You can find the venue requirements in the Utah Code.
+There may be other ways to determine proper venue in particular types of cases.
+See the Utah Code for laws about venue for many kinds of cases.

 When to File

-Many deadlines are calculated from the day you were served.
-Once you know the number of days after service that you have to file something, Rule of Civil Procedure 6 tells you how to calculate the deadline date:
+Many deadlines are calculated from the day the party was served.
+Utah Rule of Civil Procedure 6 defines how to calculate deadline dates:

 - Do count the last day, unless it is a Saturday, Sunday or legal holiday.
-For example, if you have 21 days in which to file a document and day 21 is a Saturday, Sunday or legal holiday, file the document on the next business day.
+For example, if a party has 21 days in which to file a document and day 21 is a Saturday, Sunday or legal holiday, their last day to file the document would be the end of the next business day.